lnfernux/lnfernux.github.io/_posts/2022-09-21-AzureLighthouse-101.md

 |Managing tenant|The service provider tenant|
 |Managed tenant|Customer tenant|

-We can also draw the map again, assuming that we want to give an Azure AD group an Azure RBAC role on a resource group:
+We can also draw the map again, assuming that we want to give an Azure AD group in the managing tenant an Azure RBAC role on a subscription in the managed tenant:

 ```mermaid
 graph LR